Fusion Mineral Paint provided the paint and supplies for this post. All opinions are my own.

 Remember to go over your sanded areas with a damp cloth to remove any dust.
 If you have any areas that need repair (like I did), use wood filler and a putty knife to fill in the nicks and/or gouges.
 Also, if you are painting a high-gloss surface or laminate, it is recommended that you apply Ultra Grip first.

-Because I wanted to distress my piece, I used the Beeswax Distressing Block™.
-Fusion Mineral Paint doesn’t adhere to wax, so you simply apply the Beeswax Distressing Block to any area you’d like to distress.
+Because I wanted to distress my piece, I used a Beeswax Bar.
+Fusion Mineral Paint doesn’t adhere to wax, so you simply apply the Beeswax to any area you’d like to distress.

 - It is better to do multiple light coats vs. a couple thick coats.
 When you get too much paint on your brush, it creates brush strokes and an uneven appearance.
 I know that means more time painting, but it’s worth it.

 - Use a high quality brush (even though they’re more expensive).
 Trust me.
-I am always looking for a bargain.
-I love the challenge of a tight budget, but using a high quality paintbrush will make a world of difference.
+I am always looking for a bargain, but using a high quality paintbrush will make a world of difference.
 This paintbrush I was sent is the best I have ever used.

 - Long, even strokes.
 If possible, try to create one long, even stroke from one end of the piece to the other.
 This, again, reduces the appearance of brush strokes and allows for a more even finish.